keithbloom/ag-grid-state-management/README.md

 # ag-Grid State Management System

 A React state management system for ag-Grid with mode-based column configurations and async operations, following the open/closed principle.
+Built with **Vite** for fast development and modern tooling.

 ## Features